mzwallace/dw-cli/README.md

 # dw-cli
-A command line utility for Salesforce Commerce Cloud (Demandware) SIG and PIG development.
-The goal of this package is to make working with development on the Salesforce Commerce Cloud platform a more pleasant and intuitive experience.
+A command line utility to help make your development experience on the Salesforce Commerce Cloud (Demandware) platform a more straight forward, intuitive, and productive experience.
+The goal of this cli tool is to help you avoid Eclipse and the Business Manager and keep you focused in the IDE of your choice (atom, vscode, sublime, etc).

+Straight from the command line, you can push code directly to any configured instance, activate any code version, trigger a watch proces to push files in real-time, stream logs (with an excellent number of filtering options), and much more.
 ```
 Usage: dw <command> <instance> [options] --switches